 I received a letter informing me a student has a disability and recommends specific accommodations, but it does not state the disability.
 Don’t I need to know?

-No. Disclosure of specific information regarding the nature or type of disability is not required and in most cases not needed to adequately accommodate a student’s learning needs.
+No. Disclosure of specific information regarding the nature or type of disability is not required and, in most cases, not needed to adequately accommodate a student’s learning needs.
 It is the student’s choice to disclose or not to disclose.
 Regardless of the goodness of intent, instructors should not attempt to elicit information about the nature of a student’s condition.
-The ADA and Section 504 protect the student’s privacy.
+The ADA(AA) and Section 504 protect the student’s privacy.

-Disability Services informed me of a students disability and the need for accommodations and the student has not talked with me about it.
+The Office of Disability Services informed me of a student’s disability and the need for accommodations and the student has not talked with me about it.
 What should I do?

 Students are encouraged to speak with each faculty member to ensure mutual understanding of how suggested accommodations will be accessed for that particular class.
 If they do not request a meeting, you may ask to meet with them to discuss the accommodations if needed, but receipt of a current Letter of Accommodations is sufficient to “activate” accommodations.
 However concerns about the impact of a particular accommodation should not be addressed to the student, but directly to the Disability Services Center.